jernotte/StudyGuide/Content/Web Application/Guide/Security.md

    * Rename uploaded files to avoid collisions that may cause existing files to be overwritten.
    * Do not upload files to the server's permanent filesystem until they have been fully validated.
    * As much as possible, use an established framework for preprocessing file uploads rather than attempting to write your own validation mechanisms.

+#### DOM

+1. What is the DOM?
+**Expected Answer**: The Document Object Model (DOM) is a web browser's hierarchical representation of the elements on the page.
+Websites can use JavaScript to manipulate the nodes and objects of the DOM, as well as their properties.
+DOM manipulation in itself is not a problem.
+In fact, it is an integral part of how modern websites work.
+However, JavaScript that handles data insecurely can enable various attacks.
+DOM-based vulnerabilities arise when a website contains JavaScript that takes an attacker-controllable value, known as a source, and passes it into a dangerous function, known as a sink.

+1. What are some common DOM sources?
+**Expected Answer**:

+   * document.documentURI
+   * document.URL
+   * document.referrer
+   * history.replaceState
+   * localStorage
+   * sessionStorage

+1. Which sinks can lead to DOM-based vulnerabilities?
+**Expected Answer**:

+   * document.write(): DOM XSS
+   * window.location: Open redirection
+   * eval(): JavaScript injection
+   * postMessage(): Web message manipulation
+   * sessionStorage.setItem(): HTML5-storage manipulation
+   * JSON.parse(): Client-side JSON injection
+   * document.evaluate(): Client-side XPath injection

+1. What is DOM clobbering?
+**Expected Answer**: DOM clobbering is a technique in which you inject HTML into a page to manipulate the DOM and ultimately change the behavior of JavaScript on the page.
+DOM clobbering is particularly useful in cases where XSS is not possible, but you can control some HTML on a page where the attributes `id` or `name` are whitelisted by the HTML filter.
+The most common form of DOM clobbering uses an anchor element to overwrite a global variable, which is then used by the application in an unsafe way, such as generating a dynamic script URL.
+The term clobbering comes from the fact that you are "clobbering" a global variable or property of an object and overwriting it with a DOM node or HTML collection instead.
+For example, you can use DOM objects to overwrite other JavaScript objects and exploit unsafe names, such as `submit`, to interfere with a form's actual `submit()` function.

+1. How to prevent DOM-clobbering attacks?
+**Expected Answer**: Prevent DOM-clobbering attacks by implementing checks to make sure that objects or functions are what you expect them to be.
+For instance, you can check that the attributes property of a DOM node is actually an instance of NamedNodeMap.
+This ensures that the property is an attributes property and not a clobbered HTML element.

+   * Check that objects and functions are legitimate.
+If you are filtering the DOM, make sure you check that the object or function is not a DOM node.
+   * Avoid bad code patterns.
+Using global variables in conjunction with the logical OR operator should be avoided.
+   * Use a well-tested library, such as DOMPurify, that accounts for DOM-clobbering vulnerabilities.

+1. What is DOM-based HTML5-storage manipulation?
+**Expected Answer**: HTML5-storage manipulation vulnerabilities arise when a script stores attacker-controllable data in the HTML5 storage of the web browser (either localStorage or sessionStorage).
+An attacker may be able to use this behavior to construct a URL that, if visited by another user, will cause the user's browser to store attacker-controllable data.
+This behavior does not in itself constitute a security vulnerability.
+However, if the application later reads data back from storage and processes it in an unsafe way, an attacker may be able to leverage the storage mechanism to deliver other DOM-based attacks, such as cross-site scripting and JavaScript injection.

+#### Web Cache Poisoning

+1. What is web cache poisoning?
+**Expected Answer**: Web cache poisoning is an where an attacker exploits the behavior of a web server and cache so that a harmful HTTP response is served to other users.
+Web cache poisoning involves two phases.
+First, the attacker must work out how to elicit a response from the back-end server that inadvertently contains some kind of dangerous payload.
+Once successful, they need to make sure that their response is cached and subsequently served to the intended victims.

+1. What is web cache?
+**Expected Answer**: The cache sits between the server and the user, where it saves (caches) the responses to particular requests, usually for a fixed amount of time.
+If another user then sends an equivalent request, the cache simply serves a copy of the cached response directly to the user, without any interaction from the back-end.

+1. What are cache keys?
+**Expected Answer**: When the cache receives an HTTP request, it first has to determine whether there is a cached response that it can serve directly, or whether it has to forward the request for handling by the back-end server.
+Caches identify equivalent requests by comparing a predefined subset of the request's components, known collectively as the "cache key".
+Typically, this would contain the request line and `Host` header.
+Components of the request that are not included in the cache key are said to be "unkeyed".
+If the cache key of an incoming request matches the key of a previous request, then the cache considers them to be equivalent.
+As a result, it will serve a copy of the cached response that was generated for the original request.
+This applies to all subsequent requests with the matching cache key, until the cached response expires.

+1. What is the impact of a web cache poisoning attack?
+**Expected Answer**: Depends on two things:

+   * What exactly the attacker can successfully get cached: web cache poisoning is inextricably linked to how harmful the injected payload is.
+   * The amount of traffic on the affected page: The poisoned response will only be served to users who visit the affected page while the cache is poisoned.
+As a result, the impact can range from non-existent to massive depending on whether the page is popular or not.

+1. How to identify and evaluate unkeyed inputs?
+**Expected Answer**: Any web cache poisoning attack relies on manipulation of unkeyed inputs, such as headers.
+Web caches ignore unkeyed inputs when deciding whether to serve a cached response to the user.
+This behavior means that you can use them to inject your payload and elicit a "poisoned" response which, if cached, will be served to all users whose requests have the matching cache key.
+Therefore, the first step when constructing a web cache poisoning attack is identifying unkeyed inputs that are supported by the server.
+You can identify unkeyed inputs manually by adding random inputs to requests and observing whether or not they have an effect on the response.

+1. What tooling is used to find unkeyed inputs?
+**Expected Answer**: Param Miner.
+To use Param Miner, you simply right-click on a request that you want to investigate and click "Guess headers".
+Param Miner then runs in the background, sending requests containing different inputs from its extensive, built-in list of headers.

+1. How to prevent web cache poisoning vulnerabilities?
+**Expected Answer**: The definitive way to prevent web cache poisoning would clearly be to disable caching altogether.

+   * If you are considering excluding something from the cache key for performance reasons, rewrite the request instead.
+   * Don't accept fat GET requests.
+Be aware that some third-party technologies may permit this by default.
+   * Patch client-side vulnerabilities even if they seem unexploitable.
+Some of these vulnerabilities might actually be exploitable due to unpredictable quirks in your cache's behavior.
+It could be a matter of time before someone finds a quirk, whether it be cache-based or otherwise, that makes this vulnerability exploitable.

+1. What is the cache probing methodology when looking for cache implementation flaws?
+**Expected Answer**: The methodology of probing for cache implementation flaws differs slightly from the classic web cache poisoning methodology.
+These newer techniques rely on flaws in the specific implementation and configuration of the cache, which may vary dramatically from site to site.
+This means that you need a deeper understanding of the target cache and its behavior.

+   1. Identify a suitable cache oracle: A cache oracle is simply a page or endpoint that provides feedback about the cache's behavior
+   2. Probe key handling: look at any transformation that is taking place
+   3. Identify an exploitable gadget: often be classic client-side vulnerabilities, such as reflected XSS and open redirects

+1. How to use web cache poisoning to deliver an XSS attack?
+**Expected Answer**: Unkeyed input is reflected in a cacheable response without proper sanitization.
+For example, `X-Forwarded-Host` header is being used to dynamically generate an Open Graph image URL, which is then reflected in the response.
+Crucially for web cache poisoning, the `X-Forwarded-Host` header is often unkeyed.
+In this example, the cache can potentially be poisoned with a response containing a simple XSS payload.